Invalidating Your Partner's Feelings: Effects On Emotions And Mental Health

 A more productive goal, instead, may be to be a supportive partner who hears — and shows that they want to hear — their significant other.
 Doing so can be one way to strengthen your relationship, provide emotional support, and create a happier life together.

-Avoid telling someone their emotional experience
+Practicing validation: Avoid dictating their emotional experience

 One way to prevent emotional invalidation in relationships is to avoid behaviors and statements that might attempt to dictate how our partners should feel.
 As an outsider, we may have our own perspectives on the situation that differ from our partners' perspectives, but ultimately it isn’t up to us to decide whether their emotions are accurate or if they deserve to feel a certain way.